Gallery of the Belgrade City Museum, August 22 – September 8, 2025

-The opening of the exhibition Between the Shores: Danube Dialogues 2013–2024 is to be held on Friday the 22nd of August 2025 at 7 p.m. at the Salon of the Belgrade City Museum (Bulevar kralja Aleksandra 20, Belgrade).
+The exhibition Between the Shores: Danube Dialogues 2013–2024 is on view until September 8, 2025 at the Salon of the Belgrade City Museum (Bulevar kralja Aleksandra 30, Belgrade).

 Petric Eva, On the day of my birth…